parduino/Femora/docs/technical/analysis.rst

 Understanding the Analysis Component
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The ``Analysis`` component is a core part of the FEMORA library that manages the configuration and execution of OpenSees analyses.
+The ``Analysis`` component is a core part of the Femora library that manages the configuration and execution of OpenSees analyses.
 It implements a comprehensive system for defining and controlling various types of structural analyses, including static, transient, and variable transient analyses.

 The Analysis component combines several key subcomponents to define how an analysis is performed:
 - Constraint Handler: Manages how constraints are handled in the analysis